Verify API v4

 Overview

-The Verify API verifies a session for both Arkose Detect and Arkose Protect, the latter after the Enforcement Challenge (EC) process.
+The Verify API verifies a session for Arkose Bot Manager after the Enforcement Challenge (EC) process.
 For security reasons, it is always called for each session from your server-side code.
-Its parameters are your Arkose private key and the session token returned from the Client API], whether or not an EC was presented.
+Its parameters are your Arkose private key and the session token returned from the Client API, whether or not an EC was presented.

 Verify's response indicates if the user was verified.
 It can be in a simple 1 or 0 format, or in a full JSON format.
 Your server-side code deals with handling and analyzing the response.